sirtony/wlr-which-key/README.md

 [app]
 anchor = "center" # One of center, left, right, top, bottom, bottom-left, top-left, etc. namespace = "wlr_which_key" # namespace to use for the layer shell surface

+# the key(s) or key sequence(s) that will exit the app
+# by default, Escape is used if this value isn't present.
+# in this example we'll add 'q' to the list of exit keys
+quit_key = ["Escape", "q"]

 # Permits key bindings that conflict with compositor key bindings.
 # Default is `false`.